Pravin-byte/Propose-your-crush/README.md

-# Propose-your-crush
+# Propose-your-crush 💖

-how to get a Girl friend
+## How to Get a Girlfriend

-	step-1: find a girl👩️
+1️⃣ Find a girl 👩
-	step-2: send this to her⏩️
+2️⃣ Send this to her ⏩
-	step-3: she accepted your proposal👍️
+3️⃣ She accepts your proposal👍
-	step-4: now you have a Girlfriend😱️
+4️⃣ Congratulations!
+You now have a girlfriend 😱
-	step-5: thanks for reading😁️
+5️⃣ Thanks for reading! 😁

+### Notes:
+This project is primarily designed for **desktop or PC users**.
+The interface may not function properly on **smartphones** due to layout limitations.